mia-platform/documentation/docs/runtime_suite/crud-service.md

 - **value**: the value of a property
 - **query string**: the filter set in the url query
 - **body**: the JSON data passed in a request

+In the following guide we will use a collection named *Plates* that contains a list of dishes with the following properties:

+- name: name of the plate
+- description: description of the plates
+- price: price of the plate (in euro)
+- ingredients: array of string with the id of the ingredients used
+- image: array of photos (a JSON object)
+- position: the geocoded position of a plate

 ## Configure a CRUD in two minutes